Bakarkhani Roti Recipe

 Ingredients

-Bakarkhani is made using some basic ingredients like all-purpose flour (maida), fine semolina (sooji), ghee, sugar, salt, cardamom powder, egg, white poppy seeds, active dry yeast, and milk.
+Bakarkhani is made using basic ingredients, including all-purpose flour (maida), fine semolina (sooji), ghee, granulated white sugar, salt, cardamom powder, egg, white poppy seeds, active dry yeast, and milk.

 How To Make Bakarkhani